whitty12/Responsive-Web-Design/README.md

 In each update directory, there will be subdirectories containing individual reworks of the page as well as a description of what tools I am using in each and their functionality.

 CatPhotoApp_with_Updates:
-  - Change a base HTML page to a page with a database and a CSS framework.
+  - Change a base HTML page to a page with a database, Javascript UI library, an HTML templating language and a CSS framework.
-  - Will utilize React, Bootstrap, and the new technology I am learning will be postgreSQL.
+  - Will utilize React, Bootstrap,React, React JSX and postreSQL